MmdBundles/McMonitorBundle/README.md

 This is done for cases when someone knows your secret, he will not be able to remove all servers from monitoring.

-A server can be removed from monitoring by sending a json response to the API when it will make a request to specified webhook url in the following format:
+A server can be removed from monitoring by sending a json response to the API, when it will make a request to specified webhook url, in the following format:

 ```json
 {"remove":true}